Outdoor Education Instructor, East Sussex

 We welcome applications from those looking to change career and so for an exceptional candidate, the qualification requirement could be less.
 We would require that you can demonstrate sufficient personal or voluntary instructional experience in a mentioned activity on the Job Specification and we would have to be satisfied that you could easily and quickly gain a qualification in several of the mentioned areas on the Job Specification.

-Annual Leave: 31 days plus Bank Holidays.
+Annual Leave: 39 days (31 days A/L plus 8 bank holidays).
 Leave entitlement will be calculated on a pro-rata basis for part time employees.

 Hours: 42 hours per week